IgnitionBoulder/2015week1/deliverables/README.md

 In Terminal, change the current working directory to your local project, initialize it as a Git repository, add and commit the files to local repo.

 How do you create it on Github?
+Click "new repository", name it, desribe it, make it public or private, initialize with a README file, create repo.

 How do you commit changes?
+In Github you click "commit" locally, you have to use the terminal.

 What is the difference between staging and committing changes?
+Staging is the set up/preview for committing, to make sure you're committing the right projects.
+Committing is the final step.

 What is the difference between committing your changes and pushing them to Github?
+You first have to commit your project locally before pushing to Github.

 What is the command to check the status of your current repo in git?
+git status

 What is the command to see the history of your previous commits (from the command line)?
 What are a few interesting variations (sets of options)?
+git log, git diff, git merge

 How can you look through your historical commits on the Github website?
+History

 What is a "Merge"?
+A merge is combining your most recent changes to the master so they become part of the main body of work.

 What is a "Pull Request"?
+Pull requests let you tell others about changes you've pushed to a GitHub repository.

 What is "Forking" a repo?
+A fork is a copy of a repository.
+Forking a repository allows you to freely experiment with changes without affecting the original project.

 What is "Cloning" a repo?
+Once you have forked your own version of this repository you will need to clone it to GitHub for Mac, so that you have a syncable, local copy.